 The National Statistical Offices (INEs in Spanish), which generally depend on the respective Ministries of Economy, are responsible for the design and implementation of censuses and household surveys in all South American countries.
 The INEs produce data on migrant stocks exclusively from censuses and household surveys, and in very few cases, produce data on migrant flows from administrative records.

-In the region, all countries have carried out two or more censuses from 1980 to 2018, and some countries have carried out all census rounds in the last four decades (Argentina, the Plurinational State of Bolivia [hereafter referred to as Bolivia], Brazil, Chile, Paraguay, and Venezuela).
+In the region, all countries have carried out two or more censuses from 1980 to 2018, and some countries have carried out all census rounds in the last four decades (Argentina, Bolivia, Brazil, Chile, Paraguay, and Venezuela).
 All South American countries conduct household surveys, some of which inquire about topics such as immigration, emigration, temporary mobility and remittances.

 Among the agencies responsible for surveying and disseminating information from administrative records, the General/National Directorates of Migration (DGM), generally under the Ministries of Interior, are responsible for recording inflows and outflows, as well as residence records.
 Records of asylum seekers are also relevant administrative records, and are usually managed through a National Refugee Commission, in cooperation with United Nations High Commissioner of Refugees (UNHCR).

 Other agencies working with administrative records include the Ministry of Labour and Employment, which is usually responsible for collecting data on employment permits of migrants in the country, and the Directorate General of Consular Affairs of the Ministry of Foreign Affairs, which is responsible for the protection and assistance of nationals abroad and keeping a consular registry of registered nationals.